 How to Grow Hemerocallis, common name Day Lily

-Day Lillies are fully hardy H6 which is down to - 20C (mostly) herbaceous perennials return reliably each year.
-Day lily vary in size from small compact varieties of around 30cms to the taller varieties of up to 1.5m.
-Hemerocallis is long flowering with large trumpet-shaped flowers, often with stripes and attractive clump forming foliage.
-Even though each individual flower is short-lived, the plant will be in flower for around 4-6 weeks.
+Day Lillies are fully hardy H6, down to - 20C (mostly) herbaceous perennials return each year reliably.
+Day lilies vary in size from small, compact varieties of around 30cms to the taller varieties of up to 1.5m.

 Day Lillies flower best in full sun but will tolerate partial shade.
 Hemerocallis is not fussy about soil types, as long as the soil is not boggy.
-Once established, Hemerocallis will cope with some wetter soil and have some drought resistant.
-Day Lilies are fully hardy, quite tough and will tolerate a range of growing conditions.
+Once established, Hemerocallis will cope with some wetter soil and also have some drought resistant. .
 The image shows Day Lilies growing in a mixed border in the NT Cotswold garden Hidcote.

 In terms of maintenance, each stem has multiple flowers, which is good in the sense of making the plant attractive, but it means each flower needs to be removed to keep the plant flowering.
 After flowering, each stem should be cut to the ground.
 Once the plant has flowered and the foliage looks tatty, cut the foliage to the ground and it will reward you with fresh lush growth for the rest of the summer, although it will not flower again.